Tests and procedures used to diagnose Merkel cell carcinoma include:

 Chemotherapy.
 Chemotherapy uses drugs to kill the cancer cells.
 Chemotherapy drugs can be administered through a vein in your arm or taken as a pill or both.

-Your doctor may recommend chemotherapy if your Merkel cell carcinoma has spread to your lymph nodes or other organs in your body, or if it has returned despite treatment.
+Chemotherapy is not used often, but your doctor may recommend it if your Merkel cell carcinoma has spread to your lymph nodes or other organs in your body, or if it has returned despite treatment.

 Preparing for your appointment